micahvdk/dotfiles/README.md

 This may take some time (like 30 mins) on the first setup so go grab a coffee.
 You may be asked for your password a few times so make sure to enter it when needed.

-7. Select editors to install
+7. Select editor/s to install

+   `./editor.sh`

-You can install multiple or just one, make sure to install the one you have set as your editor earlier!
+You can install multiple or just one, make sure to install the one you set EDITOR earlier!

 8. Setup iTerm2.